mattermost/mattermost-developer-documentation/site/content/contribute/more-info/desktop/architecture/configuration.md

 ---
 title: "Configuration"
-heading: "Configuration and Server Management"
+heading: "Configuration and server management"
 description: "Outlines the renderer processes that represent external Mattermost servers, and the modules that manage them."
 date: 2023-04-03T00:00:00-05:00
 weight: 1